 House Bill 2059 (86R) requires all licensed healthcare providers to complete a course in Human Trafficking Awareness approved by the Texas Health and Human Services Commission.
 A list of available training courses is provided on HHSC’s Human Trafficking Resource Center webpage.

 The Council does not approve continuing education providers.
 Instead, the Council has adopted rules that outline what is considered appropriate continuing education.
 This means a licensee can receive continuing education from any person or organization that provides the education in accordance with the Council’s rules.
 No approval by the Council is needed for the individual or organization to engage in the delivery of continuing education.
 Licensees are still audited for continuing education compliance and during those reviews, staff evaluate the continuing education documentation submitted.
 If you were an “approved provider” with HHSC, you may continue to provide continuing education without having to renew.
-The rules on continuing education course requirements can be found here.
+The rules on continuing education course requirements can be found in each profession's consolidated rule book found here.